hhplnt/DST_Assesment_0/Report/05 - Conclusion.md

 ## Discussion of intended topics

 ### What are the broad types of data?
-* kdd, bro logs,
+* KDD data which contains 42 variables including numerical, int and char data
+* bro logs dataset which contains each network connection including various data type like numerical, int and char.

-We also found datasets focussed on classifying types of malware.
+* We also found datasets focussed on classifying types of malware.

 ### What are the main types of resource and what type of problems can the resources solve?

-Most of the examples of code on cybersecurity data we found were on public github repositories, and we found that most of this was coded using Python.
+* Most of the examples of code on cybersecurity data we found were on public github repositories, and we found that most of this was coded using Python.

-* most code in python
-* other groups projects
+* Other groups projects can be found on github which is quite useful for us as a good inspiration to deal with dataset and do some visualization based on the knowledge we learned before.
-* github
+* github is useful for us to do collaborative coding.
-* anomaly detection, classification of malware, indicators of attacks, visualising networks
+* Useful articles and dataset can be found online.
+By looking through them, we get more deep understanding about anomaly detection, classification of malware, indicators of attacks and visualising networks.

 ### Are there any generic data science resources that might be applicable?
 In what sense are they applicable?